 He wrote the Song of Songs which is a poetic discussion of physical love between a married couple.

-Though these two works would have been enough to give value to anyone’s time on earth, it is the book of Ecclesiastes which gives us the true value of Solomon’s life, and the meaning of life for us all.
+Though these two works would have been enough to give value to anyone’s time on earth, it is the book of Ecclesiastes that gives us the true value of Solomon’s life, and the meaning of life for us all.

 The true meaning of life.